validatedpatterns/docs/creating-a-new-pattern.md

 Similarly in a multicloud deployments and complex edge deployments policies can help define and select the correct GitOps workflows that need to be managed for various sites or clusters.
 E.g. defining an OpenShift Cluster as a "Factory" in the [Industrial Edge](https://hybrid-cloud-patterns.io/industrial-edge/factory/) validated pattern provides a simple trigger to roll-out the entire Factory deployment.
 Policy is a very powerful tool in automation.

-Validated patterns uses [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to control clusters and applications from a single console, with built in security policies.
+Validated patterns uses [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to control clusters and applications from a single console, with built-in security policies.